gvwilson/sdxpy/src/persist/index.md

    caption="Saving nested data structures."
 %]

-The code to do this is:

-[% inc file="builtin.py" keep="save_list" %]

-and we use this function like this:
-{: .continue}

-[% inc file="save_builtin.py" keep="save" %]
-[% inc file="save_builtin.out" %]

-To load a list we just read the specified number of items:

-[% inc file="builtin.py" keep="load_list" %]

-Notice that these two functions don't need to know what kinds of values are in the list: each recursive call to `save` or `load` advances the input or output stream by precisely as many lines as it needs to.
+Notice that `save` and `load` don't need to know what kinds of values are in the list.
+Each recursive call advances the input or output stream by precisely as many lines as it needs to.
-In particular,
+As a result,
-this approach handles nested lists without any extra work.
+this approach should handle nested lists without any extra work.

 Our functions handle sets in exactly the same way as lists;
 the only difference is using the keyword `set` instead of the keyword `list`